tomatolog/manticore/docs/8_sphinxql_reference/attach_index_syntax.rst

     ATTACH INDEX diskindex TO RTINDEX rtindex

-ATTACH INDEX statement, added in version 2.0.2-beta, lets you move data from a regular disk index to a RT index.
+ATTACH INDEX statement lets you move data from a regular disk index to a RT index.

 After a successful ATTACH, the data originally stored in the source disk index becomes a part of the target RT index, and the source disk index